Warminster: Transport

+Warminster's bus services are operated by First Bristol, Beeline Coaches and FromeBus.
+Routes connect the town with Bath, Frome and Salisbury.
+Berrys Coaches operates the Superfast 3 route between Taunton and London.

 Sport

 Warminster has a long history of sporting activities, with many clubs established in the 19th century.
 Warminster Cricket Club was created in 1838.
 Its facilities at Sambourne Road have been shared with the local hockey team and the Warminster Table Tennis Club.
 The West Wilts Hockey Club has origins dating back to 1899 and as of 2016 has 13 adult teams.
 The architect John Henry Taylor designed the town's Elm Hill golf course in 1891.

 Warminster Town Football Club began around 1878 and the site at Weymouth Street was renovated and expanded in the 1990s; they play in Division One of the Western League.
 The town has a competitive swimming club, which began as part of Wiltshire County Amateur Swimming Association in 1907 and was re-established as Warminster and District Amateur Swimming Club in 1973.
 The Marquess of Bath is the President of Warminster Rugby Club which began in 1977 and in 1997 established its base at the West Wilts District Council owned Folly Lane multi-sports site.

 More recent additions have been the Warminster Sports Centre run by Wiltshire Council, the Warminster Running Club, the Warminster Adventure Sports Club, and the Wessex Blades Fencing Club.